 Indirect Foreign Exposure and Foreign Security Risk: The Funds may invest in U.S. traded securities of companies that are organized under the laws of a foreign country or have significant business operations abroad.
 Such companies may be impacted by certain foreign exposure risks indirectly, including risks related to foreign currencies.
 Foreign currencies will fluctuate in value relative to the U.S. dollar, adversely affecting the value of a Fund's investments and its returns.
-Because each Fund's net asset value ("NAV") is determined on the basis of U.S. dollars, you may lose money if the local currency of a foreign market depreciates against the U.S. dollar, even if the market value of a Fund's holdings appreciates.
+Because each Fund's net asset value ("NAV") is determined on the basis of U.S. dollar, even if the market value of a Fund's holdings appreciates.
 Currency exchange rates can be affected unpredictably by the intervention or the failure to intervene by U.S. or foreign governments or central banks, or by currency controls or political developments in the U.S. or abroad.
 These risks will vary from time to time and from country to country especially if the country is considered an emerging market or developing country.
 In addition, Securities of foreign issuers may be less liquid, more volatile and harder to value than U.S. securities.